 Finally, just select your topic and begin to research it in the various databases:

-All these databases can be found at the Library Databases and Journals page.
+All these databases can be found through the library catalog or the Library Databases and Journals page.

 Here are 12 Research Paper subjects below.